wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/automating-email-handling/includes/3-automate-outlook.md

 ![The Respond To Outlook Mail Message action.](..\media\respond-outlook.png)

-The actions contain fields to specify the email body and the attachments.
+This action contains fields to specify the email body and the attachments.
 In the **Attachment(s)** field, enter the file's path or a variable that contains a file or a list of files.

 If you selected to forward the email, you should also populate the primary recipient of the email and the CC and BCC recipients.